NicolasDenoyelle/Hierarchical-monitors/README.md

 	OBJ:=Machine;
 	PERF_LIB:=hierarchical;
 	EVSET:=L3_miss;                       #Read each L3 cache miss value.
-	SAMPLES_REDUCE:=gsl_stat_var;         #Not yet implemented in any plugin but would compute variance of L3 cache miss to check cache pressure balance
+	WINDOW_REDUCE:=gsl_stat_var;         #Not yet implemented in any plugin but would compute variance of L3 cache miss to check cache pressure balance
 }

 ```